-- multiframe numbering is used to determine relative transmission delay between B-channels as described in 2.2; - the channel numbers are transmitted as described in 2.2 with the channel of the initial connection being numbered 1 and there being up to five additional connections; - the outgoing A-bit is set to 1 in the additional B-channel of the same connection whenever the received additional channel is not synchronized to the initial channel; - when receive synchronization is achieved between the initial and additional channels by introducing delay to align their respective multiframe signals, the transmitted A-bit is set to 0; - the E-bit for each additional B-channel is transmitted in the additional B-channel in the same connection, because it relates to a physical condition of the transmission path.
+- multiframe numbering is used to determine relative transmission delay between B-channels as described in 2.2; - the channel numbers are transmitted in the FAS, as described in 2.2, with the channel of the initial connection being numbered 1 and there being up to twenty-three additional connections; - the channel numbers of the additional channels are also transmitted in the BAS according to Table A.5; - the outgoing A-bit is set to 1 in the additional B-channel of the same connection whenever the received additional channel is not synchronized to the initial channel;

+- when receive synchronization is achieved between the initial and additional channels by introducing delay to align their respective multiframe signals, the transmitted A-bit is set to 0; - the E-bit for each additional B-channel is transmitted in the additional B-channel in the same connection, because it relates to a physical condition of the transmission path.

-The BAS operation in additional connections is restricted to the transmission of the additional channel number and TIX (see Recommendation H.230) (thus the channel numbering of any additional connection must be sent both in BAS according to Annex A and in the FAS as in 2.2), while channel numbering of the initial channel is sent only in FAS.
+The BAS operation in additional connections is restricted to the transmission of the additional channel number (according to Table A.5) and TIX (see Recommendation H.230) (thus the channel numbering of any additional connection shall be sent both in BAS according to Annex A and in the FAS as in 2.2), while channel numbering of the initial channel is sent only in FAS.